E-mail | Web site

 Mix your flower petals with spices (clove, nutmeg, cinnamon sticks) in a seal-able canister or jar.
 Add any other ingredients you wish (pinecones, dried berries, glitter, pretty stones).
 Also add dried lavender, either whole or ground, which will act as a fixative and help maintain the floral aroma.
 Once you have all of your ingredients added together, seal the jar and allow the mixture to "ferment" in a dark, dry area for a few weeks.
 When you are ready to use it, you may want to add a few drops of unscented alcohol (brandy, etc) to help release the fragrances.

-If you try any of these crafts or some of your own, share your thoughts in the comments section below, or post photos to our Facebook page!
+If you try any of these crafts or some of your own, share your thoughts in the comments section below, or post photos to our Facebook page, and we'll include them in this feature!